jasenfinch/grover/README.md

 ### Installation

+This package requires the `rawR` package.
+Details of how to install the latest version can be found [here](https://github.com/fgcz/rawR/releases).

-The package can be installed from GitHub using the following:
+The `grover` package can be installed from GitHub using the following:

 ```
 remotes::install_github('jasenfinch/grover',build_vignettes = TRUE)